VoiNetwork/governance/Proposal Evaluation Form.md

 # **Proposal Evaluation Form**
 **Outlines how grants will be reviewed and evaluated by Voi's governance committee.**

 A copy of the committee evaluation template can be found in the table below for reference.
-This has been provided for the sake of transparency and to support those seeking funding with the development of a successful proposal.
+P**lease only submit the Google Form version of this evaluation that has been provided by the core team.** This has been provided for the sake of transparency and to support those seeking funding with the development of a successful proposal.

 The following process will be followed by the proposal committee when evaluating and scoring proposals: